 How To Use Google Translate From Commandline In Linux

-I have stumbled upon this cool utility today, and I couldn’t resist myself to share this to our users.
-Meet, Translate Shell (formerly known as Google Translate CLI) is a command-line translator powered by popular translation engines such as Google Translate (default), Bing Translator, Yandex.Translate and Apertium etc. It allows you to access one of these translation engines from your terminal.
+Howdy fellow Linux users!
+I have just stumbled upon this cool utility, and I couldn’t resist myself to share it with you all.
+Meet, Translate Shell (formerly known as Google Translate CLI), a command-line translator powered by popular translation engines such as Google Translate (default), Bing Translator, Yandex.Translate and Apertium etc. It allows you to access one of these translation engines from your terminal.
 Google Translate is my first preferred source to translate English to Tamil and vice versa.
-Since I am not a native English speaker, I depend on Google Translate a lot for both my professional and personal work.
+Since I am not a native English speaker, I mostly depend on Google Translate for both my professional and personal use.
 Translate Shell utility is very useful handy when it comes to translate words from English to your native language and vice versa from Terminal.
-Translate Shell will work on most modern operating systems, including GNU/Linux, FreeBSD, MS Windows, and Mac OS X.
+It will work on most modern operating systems, including GNU/Linux, FreeBSD, MS Windows, and Mac OS X.

 Use Google Translate From Commandline In Linux using “Translate Shell”